nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 syscall(93, 10, 0, 0, 0, 0, 0);
 ```

 Note that even though exit syscall only needs one argument, our C wrapper requires us to fill in all 6 arguments.
 We can initialize other unused arguments as all 0.
-Below we would illustrate each syscall with a C function used as signature to demonstrate each syscall's accepted arguments.
-Also for clarify reason, all the code shown in this RFC is assumed to be written in pure C.
+Below we would illustrate each syscall with a C function signature to demonstrate each syscall's accepted arguments.
+Also for clarifying reason, all the code shown in this RFC is assumed to be written in pure C.

 ### Exit